-- □ a file that contains the description of the final variables that are created by the scoring code.
-This file can be kept for decision-making processes. - □ a ten-row sample of the scored data set showing typical cases of the input attributes, intermediate variables, and final output variables. - □ a ten-row sample table of the training data set showing typical cases of the input attributes used to develop the score code.
+- a file that contains the description of the final variables that are created by the scoring code.
+This file can be kept for decision-making processes. - a ten-row sample of the scored data set showing typical cases of the input attributes, intermediate variables, and final output variables. - a ten-row sample table of the training data set showing typical cases of the input attributes used to develop the score code.

-For more information, see Chapter 3, "Exporting the Scoring Model Files from SAS Enterprise Miner".
+For more information, see "Exporting the Scoring Model Files from SAS Enterprise Miner" on page 7.

-• Start SAS and run the %INDTD_PUBLISH_MODEL macro, which creates the files that are needed to build the scoring functions and publishes those files to the Teradata EDW.
+4 Start SAS 9.2 and run the %INDTD\PUBLISH\MODEL macro, which creates the files that are needed to build the scoring functions and publishes those files to the Teradata EDW.

-The %INDTD_PUBLISH_MODEL macro performs the following tasks:
+The %INDTD\PUBLISH\MODEL macro performs the following tasks:

-- □ takes the files that are created using the Score Code Export node and produces the set of .c and .h files that are necessary to build separate scoring functions for each of a fixed set of quantities that can be computed by the scoring model code - □ produces a script of the Teradata commands that are necessary to register the scoring functions on the Teradata EDW
+- takes the files that are created using the Score Code Export node and produces the set of .c and .h files that are necessary to build separate scoring functions for each of a fixed set of quantities that can be computed by the scoring model code. - produces a script of the Teradata commands that are necessary to register the scoring functions on the Teradata EDW.

-For more information, see Chapter 4, "Publishing the Scoring Model Files".
+For more information, see "Publishing the Scoring Model Files" on page 19.